silicontwin/arborist-app/README.md

 - [ ] Add visualizations export API
 - [ ] Add NLP with input recognition/parsing and scoring
 - [ ] Consider using an uncommon port for the API to avoid conflicts with other apps on the user's machine
-- [ ] Check that the `api` executable is being shut down when quitting the dev app
 - [ ] Create OS-specific versions of the `api` executable named `api-macOS`, `api-windows`, and `api-linux` and include them in the `api` folder in the `src` directory in the app repo

 ---